Vinyl (TV series)

 Vinyl is an American period drama television series created by Mick Jagger, Martin Scorsese, Rich Cohen and Terence Winter.
-The series stars Bobby Cannavale as Richie Finestra, a record executive in the 1970s.
+The series stars Bobby Cannavale as Richie Finestra, a New York City-based record executive in 1973.
 It premiered on HBO on February 14, 2016, and concluded on April 17, 2016.

 From a teleplay by Winter and George Mastras, and story by Cohen, Jagger, Scorsese and Winter, the pilot episode was directed by Scorsese.
 The first season consisted of ten episodes.
 Scorsese had hoped to direct further episodes of the series.

 Winter left his position as showrunner at the end of the first season due to creative differences, leaving the position to Scott Z. Burns.

 HBO announced the renewal of Vinyl for a second season on February 18, 2016, soon after the pilot episode premiered.
 However, on June 22, 2016, HBO reversed that decision and cancelled the series.
 HBO head of programming Casey Bloys said of the decision, "It didn't land.
 With limited resources, we didn't think the retooling was worth the producers' time if it would only move the needle a little bit."
 In October 2018, Scorsese admitted to being heartbroken over the cancellation, describing the decision as "tragic", while also saying that in his opinion, the series would have had a better chance at succeeding if he had been more hands-on with his involvement and directed all episodes.